xvzc/algorithms/README.md

 # algorithms
-A repository as an archive for pushing sources of some algorithm quizzes that i have solved
+A repository as an archive for pushing sources of some algorithm quizzes or study that i have solved

 ## Links
 [Baek Joon](https://www.acmicpc.net/user/jry9913)